farminf/pannellum-react/README.md

 > **Note:** Currently only `equirectangular` type is supported! planning to do also `multires`

 > **Note:** `Tours` component currently is not supported but is WIP.
+> **Note:** For having video tours, there is the custum hotspot which can implement the video scene changing using `handleClick`.
+In fact in can be the tour for videos and photos.

 ## Simple Example